pywbem/pywbemtools/docs/pywbemclisubcommands.rst

   See :ref:`pywbemcli instance delete --help` for details.
-* **references** to get the reference instances or paths for a instance defined as an input argument in the default namespace or the namespace defined with this subcommand display in the defined format.
+* **references** to get the reference instances or paths for a instance defined as an input argument in the default namespace or the namespace defined with this subcommand displayed in the defined format.
 This subcommand can display the class in several formats including MOF, XML, and REPR.::